Common Toad Facts

 The common toad is most active in wet weather and is most commonly found in areas close to water such as woodlands, forests, marshes and meadows.
 The common toad is also a nocturnal animal, spending the daylight hours resting and hunting by night.

-The common toad is an carnivorous animal, and the diet of the common toad therefore only consists of other animals.
+The common toad is a carnivorous animal, and the diet of the common toad therefore only consists of other animals.
 Insects are the primary source of food for the common toad, as they are caught when in the air by the long sticky tongue of the common toad.
 The common toad also feasts on other invertebrates such as worms and spiders.

-The female common toads lay their eggs in the water rather than on the land, in long strings known as toadspawn, The common toad tadpoles hatch into the water where they begin the process of metamorphosis which turns them from tadpole into an adult common toad.
+The female common toads lay their eggs in the water rather than on the land, in long strings known as toadspawn, The common toad tadpoles hatch into the water where they begin the process of metamorphosis which turns them from a tadpole into an adult common toad.